4 steps for improving your sales process

 Plus, change can lend a sheen of novelty to your sales process that makes it more attractive to your team.
 This enthusiasm shows up in their work and becomes apparent to clients and leads, especially when those improvements make their lives easier too.

-As the COVID-19 pandemic showed, business leaders must be ready for changes at any moment.
+As the last several years showed, business leaders must be ready for changes at any moment.
 In an environment where success isn’t guaranteed, there are too many tools, too many resources, and too much competition to not continuously up your sales game.

 In fact, the Harvard Business Review found that successful sales teams have tight and structured sales processes and high accountability for sales representatives — both results of cultures willing to improve the sales process often.